mpcq-network/mpcq-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

 1. **Call Data Size**:

-   - The call data size must not exceed the 128KB maximum allowed by Hedera.
+   - The call data size must not exceed the 128KB maximum allowed by MPCQ.

 2. **Chain ID**:

-   - The `chainId` in the transaction must match the Hedera network’s chain ID.
+   - The `chainId` in the transaction must match the MPCQ network’s chain ID.

 3. **EVM Transaction Parsing**: